Stochastic Optimal Control via Local Occupation Measures: Extensions

 The construction of a weak formulation of this problem akin \eqref{eq:weakOCP} can be done in full analogy to Section \ref{sec:background}.
 To that end, note that the infinitesimal generator $\A$ maps functions of the form $\hat{w}(t,x) = e^{-\rho t} w(t,x)$ to functions of the same form, i.e.,

 By analogous arguments as in Section \ref{sec:background}, it therefore follows that any function $w \in C^{1,2}([0,\infty)\times X) $ that satisfies

-furnishes a valid subsolution $\hat{w}(t,x) = e^{-\rho t} w(t,x)$ of the value function associated with the infinite horizon problem.
-Since the proposed discretization approach does neither rely on boundedness of the state space nor control horizon in order to establish valid bounds, it follows that it readily extends to the infinite horizon setting.
-Moreover, additional assumptions or insights on the structure of the value function can be easily incorporated via appropriate constraints.
-One example for such additional insights could be the invariance of the value function with respect to time, which is well-known for many infinite horizon control problems \cite{oksendal2007applied}.
+generates a valid subsolution $\hat{w}(t,x) = e^{-\rho t} w(t,x)$ of the value function associated with the infinite horizon problem.
+Since the proposed partitioning approach does neither rely on boundedness of the state space nor control horizon in order to establish valid bounds, it follows that it readily extends to the infinite horizon setting.